fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 - **It is Pyodide/JupyterLite compatible**.

 It is largely Python-related kernel agnostic, which means you can use it in JupyterLite as well as in more standard Jupyter where a typical ipykernel is involved.
+In an opionated choice, the default format for the results is a Pandas Dataframe; however, this can be adjusted with settings.

 ---------